Satin Audio Zeus Review featured image

 Materials

 Satin Audio has gone all out for a fairly exotic mix of gold-plated silver, palladium-plated silver, and silver-gold alloy.
-If this sounds familiar it is because this is the same hybrid mix of materials used Effect Audio’s Code 51.
+If this sounds familiar it is because this is the same hybrid mix of materials used in Effect Audio’s Code 51.

-Satin Audio has been quite transparent on the breakdown of the quality of the materials also.
+Satin Audio has been quite transparent on the breakdown of the quality of the materials.
 The SP-OCC silver is between a 6N, (99,99998%) and 7N, (99,999998%), purity level which is about as high as you can get.
 The final element, the silver-gold alloy is mixed at 99% silver and 1% gold.

 Palladium is the least conductive of the 3 elements used here, more so than gold.
 Silver is generally viewed as the most conductive of the preferred elements in wiring, ahead of copper.

 However, with tiny amounts such as a plating methodology as used here, each one will have an attenuating effect on the frequency by varying the level of resistance in the individual strand groupings.
-This will allow Satin Audio to control what aspect of the frequency they want to ‘shine a light on’ in the final signature of the Zeus.

 Geometry of Satin Audio Zeus